redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/02/README.md

 )
 ```

-Notice how the two-layer namespace is used to identify each property in the JavaScript object we created called `host_fns`.
+Notice how the `import` statement uses the two-layer namespace to access the relevant properties in the `host_fns` JavaScript object.

 > ***IMPORTANT***
 >